atishbhu/Namaste-React-bootcam001/sessiono2/notes/day2notes.md

 - personal files

 ### package.json vs package.lock.json:-
+ Both package.json and package-lock.json files are related to managing dependencies in a Node.js project.

 - Every Node application has a package.json file that includes metadata about the application.
-This includes the name of the application, its version, dependencies,etc.
+This includes the name of the application, its version, dependencies,etc. package.json is a configuration file for Node.js projects that defines various properties related to the project, such as name, version, description, entry point, dependencies, and scripts.
+It also lists the required dependencies for the project, which can be installed using the npm install command.
+Developers can add, remove or update dependencies in the package.json file and then run npm install to install or update the dependencies.
 - package.lock.json is automatically generated when we run any npm command.It is kind of much more specific description of dependencies from package.json.
-It include not just dependencies and the version number and but also exactly where the dependencies coming from. and verify that package is not corrupt with integrity check and also includes version and information all of the dependencies in the tree not just direct dependencies.
+It include not just dependencies and the version number and but also exactly where the dependencies coming from. and verify that package is not corrupt with integrity check and also includes version and information all of the dependencies in the tree not just direct dependencies. package-lock.json, on the other hand, is a file that is automatically generated by npm when dependencies are installed or updated.
+It serves as a record of the exact versions of all installed packages, including their transitive dependencies.
+This ensures that all developers and servers working on the project are using the same versions of the packages, which helps to prevent version conflicts or unintended changes to dependencies.
+When npm install is run, it uses the package-lock.json file to install the exact versions of the dependencies specified in the file.

 ### why should not modify package.lock.json:-